 Letter of Support

 A Letter of Support usually accompanies a full proposal for grant funds.
-It provides a compelling and persuasive reason why a sponsor should support your grant application or proposal.
-A letter of support, especially from high-level individuals or organizations, can make your grant proposal more competitive.
-If your grant application requires a Letter of Support from the Vice President, Research & International, please contact the Manager, Institutional Research Support & Analysis well in advance of the agency deadline.
+It provides a compelling and persuasive reason why a sponsor should support a grant application or proposal.
+A letter of support, especially from high-level individuals or organizations, can make a grant proposal more competitive.
+If a grant application requires a Letter of Support from the Vice President, Research & International, please contact the Manager, Institutional Research Support & Analysis well in advance of the agency deadline.

 Institutional Strategic Awards

-If the proposal you are planning to submit is for institutional level funding, infrastructure, network or consortium (e.g., CFI, CRC, BCKDF, WD, etc.), please contact Institutional Strategic Awards for help with proposal development.
+If the proposal is for institutional level funding, infrastructure, network or consortium (e.g., CFI, CRC, BCKDF, WD, etc.), please contact Institutional Strategic Awards for help with proposal development.

 Technology Licensing Office

 For grants that involve sharing of Intellectual Property (IP) with an industry partner (e.g., NSERC Engage, Engage Plus, I2I, and MSFHR I2C), please contact the TLO well in advance of your submission.